 "Then Melchizedek King of Salem brought out bread and wine.
 He was priest of God Most High, and he blessed Abram,saying, 'Blessed be Abram by God Most High, Creator of heaven and earth.
 And blessed be God Most High, who delivered your enemies into your hand.'
 Then Abram gave him a tenth of everything." --Gen. 14:18-20 (NIV)

 THE VALLEY OF SHAVEH is the first landmark mentioned from a map of ancient Jerusalem.
-However, this valley's exact

-Dates vary as to the time of Abraham, but it is generally believed to have been between 2000 - 1700 B.C.
-It is likely, however, that the site was nearby, if not on the same spot.
-The reason being is the Gihon Spring, a natural water source and one of the few in the Central Highlands, was nearby and provided fresh water for the surrounding area.
+Dates vary as to the time of Abraham, but it is generally believed to have been ca 2000 BC - during the Middle Bronze Age.
+It is likely the site of their encounter was near what would become the ancient city of Jebus.
+The Gihon Spring, a natural water source and one of the few in the Central Highlands, was nearby and provided fresh water for the surrounding area.
 Ancient occupation tended to spring up near these natural water springs and wells.
-Jericho is another example of such a city, and was only around 13 miles east of
+Jericho is another example of such a city, and was only around 13 miles east of Jerusalem.

 Click on a link below to view that section.

 The first mention of Urusalim can be traced to Egyptian Execration Texts.
 The Early Execration Texts ( 12th Dynasty, ca 2000 BC) date to the late 20th and 19th centuries B.C.
 Two sets of texts exist, with the Later Execration Texts dating to the late 19th century B.C.
 In the earlier texts only a few cities are mentioned in this region of Canaan.
-Jerusalem, Ashkelon and Rehobin are the chief ones in Palestine.
+Jerusalem, Ashkelon and Rehobin are the chief ones.
 In the later texts, the two principal cities of the region are Shechem and Jerusalem.
 Jerusalem is called Rusalimum in some of these references.

 Indeed this is proof that the cities in the patriarchal narrative were in fact occupied and in existence during the Middle Bronze Age (ca 2000-1550 BC), and perhaps parts of the Early Bronze Age (ca 3300-2400 BC).
 Abraham entered Canaan via the Wadi Farah.
 As he reached the Central Ridge from the valley below, Shechem would have been the first city he encountered in the Central Highlands.

-The map of ancient Jerusalem shows the prominence of these two cities in the region, as they often fought for control of the Central Ridge Route and the Central Highlands
+The map of ancient Jerusalem shows the prominence of these two cities in the region, as they often fought for control of the Central Ridge Route and the Central Highlands.

 The city of God was radically shaped by it's geography.
 Jerusalem sat atop the central ridge of the Western Mountains.
 The mountains around God's city were known as the Central Mountains, or Highlands.
 In the immediate area were the Judean Mountains.
 The Central Ridge Route ran through Jerusalem, and connected in with Shechem to the north, and Beersheba to the south.
 Ancient Jerusalem was literally shaped by these mountains and valleys.